kenatiod/MUT/Understanding Machine Understanding.md

 - **2020**: OpenAI released GPT-3, a language model capable of generating human-like text, marking a significant advancement in AI's linguistic capabilities.

-- **2020s**: AI continues to evolve with advancements in deep learning, reinforcement learning, and large language models, impacting various industries and daily life.
+- **2020s**: AI continues to evolve with advancements in deep learning, reinforcement learning, and Large Language Models, impacting various industries and daily life.

 Around the same time, Alan Turing developed the idea of a universal computing machine that could perform any conceivable mathematical computation if represented as an algorithm.
 The concept of the Turing machine provided a theoretical framework for both computation and AI.
 In 1950, Turing published his seminal paper Computing Machinery and Intelligence, which proposed an empirical test, the Turing Test, for determining if a machine can demonstrate intelligent behavior indistinguishable from that of a human.
 Although the validity and adequacy of the Turing Test has been debated, it remains an important milestone in the history of AI (Turing, 1950).